nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Sort pets: `sort`

 Retrieves a sorted list of pets.
-Users can choose to either sort them by owner name or pet name.
+Users can choose to either sort alphabetically by owner name or pet name.

 Format: `sort [FIRST_LETTER_OF_COLUMN]`
 * Since we can only sort the pet list by owner name or pet name, the only commands available currently are `sort /o` and `sort /n`.